|Red Pine Crag

 This is a little Alpine crag with great rock in a super nice setting.
 It faces west and goes in the sun around noon.
 It is covered with a little lichen and has some grass in the cracks.
-We cleaned as much as we could/needed, just remember its Alpine and it gets you away from the herds.
+We cleaned as much as we could/needed to stop people moaning too much.
+Just try and remember its Alpine and gets you away from the herds.

 Drive up Little Cottonwood Canyon to the Red/White Pine parking area.
 Hike the Red Pine trail until it levels out about 5 mins from the lake.
 Turn left (east) off the trail for another 5 mins to the base of the talus right below the crag.

 ['4 Stars',0],['3 Stars',4],['2 Stars',6],['1 Star',2],['Bomb',0]

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Red Pine Crag:

 Pesquera 5.7+ 5a 15 V+ 13 MVS 4b Trad, Alpine, 1 pitch, 100'

 Azal Tinto 5.8 5b 16 VI- 15 HVS 4c Trad, Alpine, 1 pitch, 60'

 Vino Santo 5.9 5c 17 VI 17 HVS 5a Trad, Alpine, 2 pitches, 230'

 Vina Ardanza 5.9 5c 17 VI 17 HVS 5a Trad, Alpine, 1 pitch, 100'

 Vino Santo 5.9 5c 17 VI 17 HVS 5a UT